CSC207-2022F-UofT/course-project-Team-Stonks/README.md

   - Return a Leaderboard with the top users according to the current value of their competitive portfolios

 # GUI

+Swing GUIs that require user input have a JTextField which in turn allows for users to input information into the program

 ## Registration GUI